brianleect/binance-pump-alerts/README.md

 1. `resetInterval`: Default `12h`.
 It clears the array used to store data price points to prevent memory issues.
 1. `priceRetryInterval`: Default `5s`.
 In the case of get price fail, this is the time delay before re-attempt
 1. `telegramRetryInterval`: Default `2s` # If telegram message fails to send, this is the time delay before re-attempt.
-1. `tpdInitialOffset`: Default `5m`.
-Initial offset before we trigger TPDA.
-Prevents all 0% output due to lack of data points.
 1. `checkNewListingEnabled`: Default `True`.
 Enables checking and adding of new listing pairs.

 ## Todo